partykit/partykit/apps/docs/src/content/docs/guides/using-multiple-parties-per-project.md

 #### Accessing parties from other parties

 All parties of the project are exposed on the `Party` object, accessible using the name defined in `partykit.json`.

 Let's say you've created a `"user"` party to store user and session state on a per-user basis, for example user preferences, e-commerce shopping cart, or similar.
+Each room (an instance of the party) is distinguishable by its id.

-You can communicate with the `user` party from any other party:
+You can communicate with any room:

 ```ts
 const userParty = this.party.context.parties.user;